xye7ei/gllc/README.md

         return self.context[self.name](*args)
 ```

-Note such expression is logically also subtype of `PExpr` and is callable.
+Note such expression is logically also a subtype of `PExpr` and is callable.
 Now the grammar above can be written as

 ``` python
 # Preparing context and construct